 New York Times Bestseller Lists

 This plugin creates a smooth interface for quickly and easily navigating through all of the New York Times Bestseller lists.
 Click that link to check out a demo or just try it on your site now.

 Add the ability to manage sermons and their meta information to any WordPress site.
 This should be pretty plug-n-play with any theme, but let me know if you run into problems.

 Library Catalog Search Integration

-This integrates the search features from the Minerva Consortium’s implementation of the III library software (a.k.a the library catalog around where I live) into a WordPress site.
-It’s super cool.
+This integrates the search features from a Library OPAC search into your WordPress site.
+It works for both III and Sirsi catalogs.
+It was originally built specificatlly for the Minerva Consortium’s implementation of the III library software (a.k.a the library catalog around where I live), but it should work for any.
+It’s super cool!
 You can see it in action on websites for the Lewiston Public Library and the Topsham Public Library.
-There are options to display the catalog results inline with the website results, as well as a nice interface providing access to some of the advanced search features that are nearly impossible to find/use on the original catalog site.
+You can see the Sirsi flavor on Batavia Public Library’s site.
+There are options for material type filters and search fields, as well as a nice interface providing access to some of the advanced search features available on the original catalog site.

 If you’d like to see some more examples, just give me a shout and we can talk.

 This is mostly aimed at libraries.
 It creates a configurable Book Carousel.
 Book covers come from a variety of cover image services such as Google Books, Amazon, or even a provider of your choice.
 The links can be easily customized to point to your library catalog’s record for the title.
-Check it on the Windham Public Library site.
+Check it on the Windham Public Library site or the Vose Library site.
+Others too; bonus points if you find them! ;)

 This is a simple contact form plugin which provides both a shortcode and a widget.
 This works with both regular WordPress and WordPress Multisite.